Product and mobile app analytics insights from industry experts

 Step 2 - Choose the right experience analytics tool

-The right customer experience analytics tool will give you visual representations of all your KPIs under one roof.
+The right customer experience analytics tools will give you visual representations of all your KPIs in one place.
+Opt for a customer experience analytics tool that visually represents all your Key Performance Indicators (KPIs) effectively.
 In the case of mobile app experience analytics, your dashboard will show you an analysis of user journeys and highlight points of friction within your app.

 UXCam, for example, makes analyzing data simple.
-Our software automatically tracks and records each action your customer makes in your mobile app.
-You can use heat maps to view specific touchpoints and identify any issues within your app and session replays to look at how users interact with your app to complete their objectives, identifying any bottlenecks they meet along the way.
+Our solution automatically tracks and records every customer action in your mobile app.
+You can use heat maps to view specific touchpoints and identify any issues within your app and session replays to look at how users interact with your app to complete their objectives, identifying any bottlenecks they experience along the way.

 Customer experience analytics dashboard tool - UXCam